jasongasparini/PNR/README.md

 MY CURRENT PROGRESS
 ================

-As of 9/15 I have completed all of the basic requirements for iProject 1 in the MAIN branch.
-(It is currently the only branch in the repo).
+As of 10/9 all of my work for iP2 is pushed to the main branch.

-Thank you Dr.Labouseur for the extra time to work on part 1.